mohamedkardidi/cmfp-press/README.md

-Here’s a **shorter version** of the `README.md` that keeps all the important details but is concise:

----

 # CMFP-Press

 CMFP-Press is a **CRUD application** built with **React.js** and **Redux** for state management.
 It uses **JSON Server** to mock a REST API for managing press content.